 - 1/2 tsp pepper

 - Place potatoes and garlic in a large pot and cover with water.

-- Drain potatoes and place back in a pot.
+- Drain potatoes and place them back in a pot.

-- Add butter, half and half, garlic salt and pepper.
-Blend with hand mixer until it's the consistency you like.
+- Add butter, half and half, garlic salt, and pepper.
+Blend with a hand mixer until it's the consistency you like.